How to fix: “fatal error: Python.h: No such file or directory”

 For systems working on macOS, run the following command in the terminal.

-For systems based on Ubuntu/Debian, you can install Python development headers by running the following command in the terminal.
+For systems based on Ubuntu/Debian, you can install Python development headers by running the following command in the terminal to install python3-dev.

 For systems that are based on Red Hat/Fedora/CentOS, you can write the following command in the terminal to install the Python development headers.